ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

       You can also add a new storage bucket by clicking the **Add +** icon.
 For more information, see [Add Storage]({{site.data.keyword.ref-reg_bucket-link}}).
 You can create a permanent storage connection accessible to all users based on permissions.
 In the infrastructure manager page by selecting **Create permanent connection**.
 You can also create a temporary storage connection accessible to you for the time period during the ingestion by selecting **Create temporary connection**.
 This temporary storage shall not be available in the infrastructure manager page or cannot be accessed by other users.
       {: note}

    ii.
 Select the required file type based on the source data.
-The available options are CSV, Parquet, JSON, ORC, and AVRO.
+The available options are .txt, .csv, Parquet, JSON, ORC, and Avro.

    iii.
 Select the files to be ingested from the **All files** tab.
 Selected files are listed in the **Files selected** tab.
 You can see the details of the selected files in the **File details** section.